‘Baby Shark’ Toys Sell Out On Amazon In Three Days

 ????
 Baby shark doo doo doo.????
 Get swept up in a wave of fun???? with our new official Shark Family singing plush dolls and cubes???? — produced by WowWee for Pinkfong, official creator of the global hit song Baby Shark!???????? • Pre-order now to bring home ????Baby Shark, ????Mommy Shark and ????Daddy Shark… just in time for the holidays!????
 Exclusively from Amazon.com.
 Pre-order ???? in Bio! • • • #PinkfongBabyShark #BabyShark #MommyShark #DaddyShark #BabySharkDooDoo #DooDooDoo #WowWee

 If you recognize the toy company name WowWee, it is because the company also manufacturers the wildly popular Fingerlings.
-As many parents and grandparents will recall, Fingerlings were a hot Christmas toy last year that many retail stores, including Amazon, struggled to keep in stock.
+As many parents and grandparents will recall, Fingerlings were a hot Christmas toy last year that many retailers, including Amazon, struggled to keep in stock.

-While it is a little easier to get your hands on a Fingerling this year, you also have a wealth of choices to consider that weren’t available last year as the toy company has continued to expand on the brand.
+While it is a little easier to get your hands on a Fingerling this year, you also have a wealth of choices to consider — including items that weren’t available last year — as the toy company has continued to expand on the brand.

-Considering this was a presale release, it is currently unclear and unlikely that Amazon will be able to restock with enough time to ship out another batch of the “Baby Shark” toys before Christmas morning.
+Considering that this was a presale release, it is currently unclear whether Amazon will be able to restock in time enough to ship out another batch of the “Baby Shark” toys before Christmas morning.